radiomicsgroup/SpinFlowSim/examples/tutorial1.md

 [Here](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/examples/manuals/syn_manual.md) you can find a complete description of all methods and attributes of the _pipenet_ class.
-You can print the same manual as:
+You can print this manual at any time as:
 ```
 import numpy as np
 import sys